Crowfunder/Bootshuze/README.md

 ## Getting started
   1. Download the latest release, and open either the .exe file or the .py file (the latter requires Python 3 with PySimpleGUI package installed).
   1. A simple interface window should appear.
 Select your OBJ model with "Browse" button.
+  1. If necessary, select a different output model type.
+(Default: Articulated)
   1. Press "Submit" and wait.
 The script should create an XML file inside the directory.
   1. With [SpiralView](https://github.com/lucas-allegri/spiralview/releases) open Model Viewer, Resource Editor (Ctrl+R), `File → Import from XML...` and point to the new XML you created with the script.
 That should provide info to the resource editor.
   1. Save the model (Ctrl+A) in any directory and open in the model viewer.